-- Make sure you are wearing atletic socks, otherwise you will get blisters.
+- Make sure you are wearing athletic socks, otherwise you will get blisters.
 I still get them occasionally.
 Don’t be cheap on the socks.
 Seriously.

-- Never wear long pants when the temperature is over 50 degrees farenheit if you plan to run more than 2 miles.
+- Never wear long pants when the temperature is over 50 degrees fahrenheit if you plan to run more than 2 miles.

 - Never wear long sleeves over 60 degrees.

 - If you are running in temperatures under 50, wear long pants but thin.
 And wear two thin layers on top, not one thick layer.
 One layer should have long sleeves.